 Browsable e-magazines of past issues of the Field Journal Frontiers in Neuroscience are freely available for download.

 Frontiers’ mission and vision is to build an Open Science platform where everybody has equal opportunity to seek, share and generate knowledge and that empowers researchers and scholars in their daily work.
-Our Equal Opportunity Publishing model reaches toward universal access et democratic peer evaluation and is a blend of widely accepted concepts and innovations, including open access, innovative reviews, democratic post-publication evaluation, tiered journals, community-driven service, interdisciplinarity, free knowledge dissemination, research networking.
+Our Equal Opportunity Publishing model reaches toward universal access and democratic peer evaluation, and is a blend of widely accepted concepts and innovations, including open access, innovative peer review, democratic post-publication evaluation, community-driven service, interdisciplinarity, free knowledge dissemination, and research networking.

 Each Frontiers domain is composed of a number of fields, roughly representing large research communities such as, for instance, neuroscience (Science domain), psychiatry (Health domain), or bioengineering and biotechnology (Engineering domain).
 Each field is assigned to only one domain; however, recognizing the interdisciplinarity of scholarly work, specialties may be assigned to multiple Field Journals and allow cross-listing.